Code-Institute-Submissions/phil-griffith-world_recipes_AprResub/documents/testing.md

     * Expect: Home page to load and flash message saying "Password Successfully updated"

-### Manage Recipes Page (admin only ###
+### Manage Recipes Page (admin only) ###
 ---

-* Expect: All recipes created by user to be displayed or message displaying "You have not added any recipes yet"
+* Expect: All recipes created by admin to be displayed or message displaying "You have not added any recipes yet"
-* Expect: All like icons on Recipes that the current user has liked to be blue and the rest to be green, and to have a number that matches the number of recipe likes in the database
+* Expect: All like icons on Recipes that admin has liked to be blue and the rest to be green, and to have a number that matches the number of recipe likes in the database
 * Click like icon
-    * If Recipe has not already been liked by user Expect: like icon to turn blue, number to increment by one and database to be updated
+    * If Recipe has not already been liked by admin Expect: like icon to turn blue, number to increment by one and database to be updated
-    * If Recipe has already been liked by user - Expect: Nothing
+    * If Recipe has already been liked by admin - Expect: Nothing
 * Click Edit button
     * Expect: Edit Recipe page to load
 * Click Delete button